If you are divorcing and are a stay-at-home parent, it’s important that you understand the rights that you have when dividing your marital property.

 While, inevitably, divorce involves some belt-tightening, if you were used to a country club, upper middle-class lifestyle, you should not have to resort to pinching pennies to keep the utilities on.

-You and your family law attorney can devise a workable budget that will cover your expenses.
+You and your divorce law attorney can devise a workable budget that will cover your expenses.
 You will likely need to seek and secure gainful employment to supplement any alimony and child support that you receive from your spouse.

 Determine which assets to keep